 - Most importantly, if you start to feel drowsy while driving, pull over somewhere safe and rest, or get out and stretch your legs until you feel more alert.

-Clay, Massey & Associates has been helping injured clients and their families in Mobile, Alabama and surrounding areas for over 40 years.
+Clay, Massey & Associates personal injury attorneys have been helping injured clients and their families in Mobile, Alabama and surrounding areas for over 40 years.
 Give us a call at 251-433-1000 or click the Live Chat link on our site to schedule a FREE initial consultation.